PictureElement/nextjs-strapi-portfolio-starter/README.md

 JWT_SECRET="toBeModified"
 ```

+Notes:

-Since this is a development environment, you can leave the default placeholder values as they are—no modifications are needed.
+- Since this is a development environment, you can leave the default placeholder values as they are—no modifications are needed.
+- The placeholder secrets are only for local development and should never be used in production.

 ### Step 3: Restore the configuration dump